-Osteopathy.
-What is it?
+What is Osteopathy?

-Back pain, neck and shoulder pain, headaches, leg and hip pain, foot and ankle pain, wrist and arm pain, frozen shoulder, trapped nerves, slipped disc, carpal tunnel syndrome, and many other conditions can be relieved quickly and often permanently.
+Back pain, neck and shoulder pain, headaches, leg and hip pain, foot and ankle pain, wrist and arm pain, frozen shoulder, trapped nerves, slipped disc, carpal tunnel syndrome, and many other conditions, can be relieved quickly and often permanently.

 We should all be given the tools to heal ourselves.
 That’s why Jane and Daniel never encourage dependency and our patients leave in less or no pain, with their own personal tool-kit to manage their own health from there on.